graalvm/vscode-extensions/graalvm/README.md

 # GraalVM Tools for Java Extension
 *** **Technology Preview** ***

+## Features

-Improve your developer productivity by leveraging the [GraalVM Tools for Java](http://www.graalvm.org/tools/vscode/graalvm-extension/) extension in VS Code.
-The extension enables you to manage GraalVM installations and their components in VS Code and locally.
+The extension helps you to manage GraalVM installations and their components by VS Code.
 It includes the GraalVM Installation and Configuration Wizard.

-Setting GraalVM as the default Java runtime in VS Code enables both just-in-time ([Graal](http://www.graalvm.org/reference-manual/java/compiler.md)) and ahead-of-time ([Native Image](http://www.graalvm.org/reference-manual/native-image/README.md)) compilers, making VS Code a compelling and convenient GraalVM development environment.
-Any application that runs on a JVM can run unmodified on GraalVM.
+Setting GraalVM as the default Java runtime in VS Code enables both just-in-time ([Graal](http://www.graalvm.org/reference-manual/java/compiler.md)) and ahead-of-time ([Native Image](http://www.graalvm.org/reference-manual/native-image/README.md)) compilers.

 The GraalVM Tools for Java extension performs the work of several extensions in one.

 Key features include:
 * The GraalVM installations manager
 * The just-in-time Graal compiler, ensuring your code runs fast